A NUTRITIONAL POWERHOUSE

+California Raisins are made for healthy eating and snacking.
+Dried in the warm California sunshine, they come by their sweetness naturally.
 This little fruit has many benefits that help to maintain a healthy lifestyle.
-California Raisins are:

-- known to contain phytonutrients that suppress the growth of oral bacteria associated with cavities and gum disease
+- are known to contain phytonutrients that suppress the growth of oral bacteria associated with cavities and gum disease²

 Need more information on fruit and vegetables?
 Click on “more matters.”